 Vanessa-Faye has created and directed award-winning work in film and theatres across the UK.
 She has also been a freelance actor with wonderfully creative companies such as Kneehigh, Chris Goode, Rotozaza, Gideon Reeling/Punchdrunk, BBC, Theatre-O and The National Theatre.
-She gives workshops on devising and collaboration, and is available as a consultant/director for theatre and film makers.
+She gives workshops on devising and collaboration, and is available as a freelance dramaturg and director for theatre and film makers.

 Vanessa-Faye is English and French, with Creole roots.
 She grew up in London, buried her nose in serious texts for an English degree and a Masters in Shakespeare at The Globe.
-Then she mimed packing a suitcase and went to Paris with a suitcase full of mime to study physical theatre and comedy for two years at Jacques Lecoq.
+Then she went to Paris with a suitcase full of mime to study physical theatre and comedy for two years at Jacques Lecoq.

 After approaching theatre from these opposite disciplines, she concluded that words and movement, tragedy and entertainment, tears and laughter should not be kept apart.
 She directs, makes and writes theatre, film, music, stories and performance… anything which brings them together.

 "I have worked with Vanessa over the last year and been thoroughly impressed by her attention to detail and creative tenacity.
 Both in her film and theatre work she has an eye for talent, stylish storytelling and audience engagement and I’m keen to see her develop these skills more for film-making where possible.
 We need more female talent of this quality on UK film.”